 Discontinuing a Minor

-Departments considering the discontinuation of a minor must discuss the rationale with the Associate Dean for Undergraduate Programs and Curriculum who will recommend a course of action.
+Departments considering the discontinuation of a minor must discuss the rationale with the Associate Dean for Undergraduate Education who will recommend a course of action.

-If the Associate Dean recommends the discontinuation of the minor, the department must submit such a proposal to the Educational Policy Committee.
+If the Associate Dean recommends the discontinuation of the minor, the department must submit such a proposal to Undergraduate Educational Policy Committee and Curriculum Committee (UEPCC).

-If the Educational Policy Committee recommends approval, the proposal will move to the Faculty Assembly and then to the Provost as determined by the Dean of the College for consideration.
+If the Undergraduate Educational Policy Committee and Curriculum Committee (UEPCC) recommends approval, the proposal will move to the Faculty Assembly and then to the Provost as determined by the Dean of the College for consideration.
 As of Fall 2009, final approval of the discontinuation of a minor by the Regents is not required.

 The department must decide upon a reasonable date after which a discontinued minor will no longer be granted.
 This is traditionally four years from the first day of the fall semester following the approval of the proposal to eliminate the minor.
 Students must be clearly notified of this sunset date, both on the departmental website and in the General Catalog.
 Requirements for the minor should be maintained in the Catalog, with a warning on this final deadline, until that date has passed.
 This information must be clearly stated in the proposal for discontinuing the minor.